prikhi/pencil/docs/source/devguide/tutorial/externaljavascript.rst

 ===================

-A shape may contain long and complex JavaScript code for calculating behavior values, Moreover, other shapes may contain exactly the same code.
+A shape may contain long and complex JavaScript code for calculating behavior values.
+Moreover, other shapes may contain exactly the same code.
 This means it takes time to review and modify shapes.
 For convenience, such code should be brought out of shapes and put into ``<Script></Script>`` tags that at the collection level.